igorMitrovic98/Secure-Document-Repository/README.md

 ### Document Upload:

-  -Users can upload new documents.
+  - Users can upload new documents.
-  -Each new document is divided into N segments (N≥4, randomly generated), and each segment is stored in a different directory for enhanced security.
+  - Each new document is divided into N segments (N≥4, randomly generated), and each segment is stored in a different directory for enhanced security.

 ### Document Download:

-  -Users can download existing documents.
+  - Users can download existing documents.
-  -The application ensures the confidentiality and integrity of each document segment.
+  - The application ensures the confidentiality and integrity of each document segment.

 ### Document Integrity Check:

-  -The application detects any unauthorized modification of stored documents.
+  - The application detects any unauthorized modification of stored documents.
-  -Users are notified of such attempts during the download process.
+  - Users are notified of such attempts during the download process.

 ## Public Key Infrastructure (PKI)

 ### Certificate Authority (CA):

-  -A CA issues all certificates used in the application.
+  - A CA issues all certificates used in the application.
-  -CA certificate, Certificate Revocation List (CRL), user certificates, and the private key of the currently logged-in user are stored in a specified file system location.
+  - CA certificate, Certificate Revocation List (CRL), user certificates, and the private key of the currently logged-in user are stored in a specified file system location.

 ### Certificate Limitations:

-  -Certificates are restricted to application-specific purposes.
+  - Certificates are restricted to application-specific purposes.
-  -Certificate data is associated with the corresponding user details.
+  - Certificate data is associated with the corresponding user details.
-  -User certificates are valid for a period of 6 months.
+  - User certificates are valid for a period of 6 months.

 ## Implementation Details

 ### File System Structure:

-  -Directories for each document segment.
+  - Directories for each document segment.
-  -Storage of CA certificate, CRL, user certificates, and private keys.
+  - Storage of CA certificate, CRL, user certificates, and private keys.

 ### Security Measures:

-  -Encryption and decryption of document segments.
+  - Encryption and decryption of document segments.
-  -Detection and notification of unauthorized document modifications.
+  - Detection and notification of unauthorized document modifications.

 ### User Interface:

-  -JavaFX-based graphical user interface.
+  - JavaFX-based graphical user interface.
-  -Display of document lists and notifications.
+  - Display of document lists and notifications.

 ### Logging and Exception Handling:

-  -Utilization of a Logger class for efficient exception handling.
+  - Utilization of a Logger class for efficient exception handling.

 ## Running the Application